dreampipcom/.github/profile/README.md

 A hug, a memento mori, a letter, yet even, 50 quids of fungible,matter?

-A gift,a compliment, an act of kindness, a smile of joy, are always multiplied: when lived,together.
+A gift,a compliment, an act of kindness, a smile of joy, are always multiplied: when lived, together.